pixelass/pwa-template/docs/COMMITS.md

 #### Feat

-Feature commit should be used for every feature-story.
+Feature commits should be used for every feature-story.
 Each story is on feature.

 **Add feature:**